-watch kaytranada’s lite spots, a dance video with a difference
+watch kaytranada’s 'lite spots,' a different kind of dance video

 As the producer prepares for the release of his debut album by pitting man against machine, we discuss the process and inspirations behind the video with its director, Martin C. Pariseau.

 We can't get enough of Kaytranda's glitchy, foot-shuffling "Light Spots."
 The track — which samples 70s Brazilian singer Gal Costa's "Pontos De Luz" (literally translating as 'Light Spots') — is a future summer classic.
 Now, after shooting videos for Ryan Hemsworth and Coeur de Pirate, Canadian director Martin C. Pariseau has delivered a suitably vibey visual accompaniment; we've got the full package.
 Fusing together b-boying and a robo-best friend that lights up when he dances, the video takes us on a tour around LA to meet a host of the city's finest breakers.
 As Pariseau's latest video is helping Kay's meteoric rise to the top, we caught up with the director to hear about the processes and inspirations behind the video, as well as his future ambitions.